Professor Liu’s research focuses on consumer behavior, particularly as it relates to consumer welfare and well-being.

 She primarily conducts research on the following areas:

-Health: Factors that shape the healthiness of consumers' choices and consumption, especially in the food domain.
+Health: Factors that shape the healthiness of consumers' choices and consumption.
 Dr. Liu's focus is on how food type versus food quantity changes are differentially perceived and preferred, and the impact of jointly varying both food type and food quantity.

 Health & Social: How consumers jointly manage their personal and interpersonal goals.

 Her research has appeared in Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, Management Science, Journal of Consumer Psychology, Organizational Behavior & Human Decision Processes, Personality & Social Psychology Bulletin, and multiple public health and medical journals.

 She has also won multiple awards for her research, including the Katz Excellence in Research Award and the ACR-Sheth Foundation Dissertation Award.
 Her paper, “The Primacy of ‘What’ Over ‘How Much’: How Type and Quantity Shape Healthiness Perceptions of Food Portions,” was named a finalist for the SCP Best Individual Paper Award in 2018.